En 50 ans: Synopsis

 The film commemorates the 50 years of colonisation in Upper Katanga.
 The commentator alludes to a population "stuck in its own traditions" that needs to learn new technologies.
 Workers from Ruanda-Urundi land at Elizabethville's airport to work in the mines.
-First they are driven to "acclimatisation reserves".
-Later they will be relocated to workers’ quarters.
+First they are driven to "acclimatisation reserves", and later they will be relocated to workers’ quarters.
 A tribute to the colonial heritage and its creation of, amongst other things, schools, hospitals, maternity wards and orphanages.